Pray (Justin Bieber song): Background and composition

-"PRAY" was written by Omar Martinez and Adam Messinger and Nasri Atweh of The Messengers.
+"PRAY" was written by Justin Bieber, Omar Martinez and Adam Messinger and Nasri Atweh of The Messengers.
 While Bieber was being interviewed by Ryan Seacrest on his radio show, Bieber talked about the song's initial writing stating the song was influenced by Michael Jackson, Bieber elaborated, "It's a very uplifting song, very motivational.
 It definitely comes from the heart.
 It's very beautiful.
 I definitely thought of Michael [Jackson's] 'Man in the Mirror' when I was writing it."
 The song was released as a CD single in Germany on December 3, 2010.
 "Pray" is a mid-tempo song that uses a "world-music beat" as a backing.
 According to the sheet music published at Musicnotes.com by Universal Music Group, "Pray" is set in common time with a tempo of 80 beats per minute.
 It is composed in the key of B major with Bieber's vocal range spanning from the low-note of F♯3 to the high-note of B4.
 The song follows in the chord progression of B/G♯–B/F♯–E–B.

-Present throughout the song's background is the use of violins and a choir, as well as guitar, string instruments, congas and a cajon.
+Present throughout the song's background is the use of violins and a choir, as well as guitar, other string instruments, congas and a cajon.
 However it does make subtle use of synths and electronic sounds.
 Musically and lyrically, it is influenced by Contemporary Christian music, and has a gospel feel.
 The song opens with Bieber singing, "And I pray" over a keyboard, while the song's chorus repeats one simple refrain, "I close my eyes and I can see a better day/ I close my eyes and pray."
 In the lyrics, Bieber "recognizes the pain and suffering in the world" and then offers "a passive solution" through lines such as "Children are crying / soldiers are dying / Some people don't have a home," before compromising, "I know there's sunshine beyond that rain / good times beyond that pain."
 Vocally, Bieber's vocals are sung in a lower key compared to previous singles.